macleginn/bivaltyp/content/languages/descriptions/Russian.md

 The verb always agrees with the nominative subject in number and person/gender (the choice of agreement features is conditioned by tense).
 Non-subjects are never indexed on the verb.

 Non-core arguments are flagged by oblique case markers and prepositions.
-Many prepositions can combine with several different cases; valency class labels represent prepositions in combination with the specific case, e.g., NOM_naACC is considered a different pattern from NOM_naLOC, etc.
+Many prepositions can combine with several different cases; valency class labels represent prepositions in combination with the specific case, e.g., NOM_naACC (where the preposition *na* combines with a noun phrase in the accusative case) and NOM_naLOC (where the same preposition combines with a noun phrase in the locative case) are considered two different valency patterns, etc.

 ### Case system
 There are 6 full-fledged cases: nominative, accusative, genitive, dative, instrumental and locative.